Djosar/HydeCode/README.md

 src/                /* This directory contains the typescript source code. */
-    functions/      /* This directory contains the typescript scripts that handle the app functionalities. */ interfaces/     /* This directory contains the typescript interfaces. */
+    functions/      /* This directory contains the typescript scripts that handle the app functionalities. */ interfaces/     /* This directory contains the typescript interfaces. */ test.yml            /* This File contains an example for the future HydeCode yaml template. */
 ````

 ## Dependencies